qcerasmus/message_distributor/README.md

 * concurrentqueue: https://github.com/cameron314/concurrentqueue.git
 * spdlog: https://github.com/gabime/spdlog.git

-All of the dependencies will be downloaded on the first build of the project.
+All the dependencies will be downloaded on the first build of the project.
 They will be saved to the 'third_party' folder each in their own folder.